-Finally, a coexistence of the two regime of growth is observed on gels with the stiffness of 1.2 kPa (see Fig. 8).
-Here, we observe the compartmentalization characteristic for soft and hard gels within a single colony.
-However, given the uncertainties in the gel stiffness at 0.6 ± 0.3 and 1.2 ± 0.3 kPa, we cannot distinguish if the two coexisting states are result of the fluctuations in the gel stiffness or a genuine coexistence of dynamic phases in a very narrow range gel stiffness.
+Finally, a coexistence of the two regimes of growth is observed on gels with a stiffness of 1.2 kPa (see Fig. 8).
+Here, we observe the compartmentalization characteristic of soft and hard gels within a single colony.
+However, given the uncertainties in the gel stiffness at 0.6 ± 0.3 and 1.2 ± 0.3 kPa, we cannot distinguish if the two coexisting states are the result of the fluctuations in the gel stiffness or a genuine coexistence of dynamic phases in a very narrow range of gel stiffness.
 Furthermore, specific consideration should be given to the interplay between mechanosensitivity and adhesiveness.
-Therefore, it would be interesting to systematically modulate the density of adhesion molecules on the surface, which could be done using existing protocols [21, 64, 65].
-Manipulating the density of adhesive sizes was found important in the case of single cells [21, 64], and could influence the position of the transition.
-Notably, however, it is interesting that the strongest mechano-response of MDCK-II tissues occur exactly in this range.
-Namely, it is well established that there is a critical range of elasticity at which an individual cells exhibit a mechanosensitive response, often correlated with the stiffness of cells themselves [21].
-Individual MDCK-II cells show mechanoresponse in the between 0.6 to 5 kPa, while no significant differences were noted on 11, 20, 34 kPa [34].
-That coincides with the range reported for in vivo stiffness of kidneys [66, 67] and stiffness of MDCK-II cells themselves [68].
+Therefore, it would be interesting to systematically modulate the density of adhesion molecules on the surface, which could be done using existing protocols [21,64,65].
+Manipulating the density of adhesive sites was found to be important in the case of single cells [21,64] and could influence the position of the transition.
+Notably, however, it is interesting that the strongest mechanoresponse of MDCK-II tissues occurs exactly in this range.
+Namely, it is well established that there is a critical range of elasticity at which individual cells exhibit a mechanosensitive response, often correlated with the stiffness of cells themselves [21].
+Individual MDCK-II cells show mechanoresponse between 0.6 and 5 kPa, while no significant differences were noted on 11, 20, and 34 kPa [34].
+This result coincides with the range reported for in vivo stiffness of kidneys [66,67] and stiffness of MDCK-II cells themselves [68].
 This range also coincides with the range at which we observe major changes in tissue organization and mechanoresponse.